 As challenging as it may be, it’s necessary to develop an objective sense of your own leadership capabilities if you wish to advance and grow.

-You may need to consult with others including mentors, co-workers, staff, and even family and friends to help you develop an objective assessment.
+You may need to consult with others including mentors, co-workers, staff, and even family and friends to help you develop your own self-awareness and an objective assessment.

 Key Leadership Characteristics to Assess

-Key leadership characteristics to consider in your self-assessment include:
+Key leadership characteristics and soft skills to consider in your self-assessment include:

-• Communication.
-You must assess your ability to engage with others, listen actively, and convey ideas clearly.
+- Communication.
+You must assess your ability to engage with others, listen actively, perform well as a public speaker when necessary, and convey ideas clearly.
 Evaluate your capacity to inspire and motivate others and foster positive relationships within teams or organizations.

 How to Conduct Your Own Leadership Self-Assessment